 - Summary and Resources

-This post may contain affiliate links.
-If you use these links to buy something, we may earn a commission at no extra cost to you.
+Disclosure: This post includes affiliate links to excellent travel-related products.
+If you use the links below to make a purchase, we’ll receive a commission at no extra cost to you.
 Thank you!
-For more info, please read my disclosure.

 Montreal is rich in history, culture, food, art, scenic beauty and thrills for the adventure-seeker.
 It sits on an island in the lovely St. Lawrence River, is the largest city in Quebec, and gets its name from the three-peaked mount in the middle of the city.

-For much of Canada’s early history, Montreal served as the launch-point for European expansion into the west, Canada’s economic and cultural hub, and its capital city.
-It was the first fortified settlement in the area, established as Fort Ville-Marie by the French, and served as a significant outpost for the Catholic church.
+For much of Canada’s early history, Montreal was Canada’s economic and cultural hub.
+Montreal was our capital in the 1840s and the launch-point for European expansion into the west.
+It was the first fortified settlement in the area, and a significant outpost for the Catholic church.
 Because of this, you’ll be charmed by Montreal’s lovely cobblestone streets, beautiful churches and fascinating museums.

-You don’t need to learn French to enjoy this 5-day Montreal itinerary.
+Yes.
 Most Montrealers are fluent in English and generally happy to converse in English.
 That said, it’s always nice to learn a few customary phrases in the host’s language.
+And it’ll make your 5 days in Montreal a little more fun as you practice!

-DAY 1 = Montreal Itinerary Classics: Mount Royal, Food, Comedy and Pubs
+DAY 1 = Montreal Itinerary Classics: Old Montreal, Notre-Dame, Mount Royal, Food + Comedy

 Climb Montreal’s Mount Royal Park